Investing in your children’s ang paos provides the added benefit of flexibility

 For this scenario, investing our children’s ang pao money alone would not be enough.
 But if you set aside S$88/month over 18 years into the same investment portfolio, your child’s fund can be fully met!
 Talk about the power of many helping hands.

-What’s more, investing our children’s ang paos provides the added benefit of flexibility.
+What’s more, investing in our children’s ang paos provides the added benefit of flexibility.
 For example, if your child does not use the fund for education, they can easily repurpose it for something else.
 Back to the previous retirement example, such a goal suddenly doesn’t look too far off at 18!

 Here’s an explainer of MoneyOwl’s portfolios if you wish to start your child’s investment journey.